ilhan007/ui5con-app/docs/Step2_The_Home_Component.md

 	export default Home;
 	```

 6. Now, let's add the `ui5-card`.
-We will also use `ui5-list` (List) and `ui5-li` (StandardListItem) for the `ui5-card`'s content.
+We will also use `ui5-list` (List) and `ui5-li` (StandardListItem) for the `ui5-card` content.
 You can get familiar with the API of those components - [Card API](https://sap.github.io/ui5-webcomponents/playground/components/Card/) and [List API](https://sap.github.io/ui5-webcomponents/playground/components/List/).
-What is going on below?
+What is going below?
-We are just using the API of the UI5 WebComponents ("heading", "subtitle" and "status") and the JSX syntax to map the data and so the cards will render nicely.
+We are just using the API of the UI5 WebComponents ("heading", "subtitle" and "status") and the JSX syntax to map the data and the cards will render nicely.

 	```html
 	return(